What Percentage of Homebuyers Pay Cash? It Depends on the Market

 1. Location, climate, and affordability

-This trend has been seen prominently in the state of Florida, where the percentage of cash sales in cities such as Naples reached a whopping 60% in the first quarter of 2024.
+This trend has been seen prominently in the state of Florida, where the percentage of cash sales in cities such as Naples and North Port reached a whopping 60% and 56%, respectively.

-Due to its fantastic weather, five of the top 10 metro areas with the largest share of cash home sales are in Florida, according to Axios.
-Sun Belt markets are often popular among investors or people buying second homes for vacation or retirement, making them cash-heavy.
+Earlier this year, five of the top 10 metro areas with the largest share of cash home sales were in Florida, according to Axios.
+Given their fantastic weather, Sun Belt markets are often popular among investors or people buying second homes for vacation or retirement, making them cash-heavy.
 Although vacation-home buyers and investors make up the majority of all-cash buyers, primary residence buyers are actively using cash as well, according to NAR.

 In contrast, you may not see the same volume of cash buyers in certain areas of California due to the exorbitantly high price of housing.
-While cash sales have skyrocketed in the Sunshine State, they’ve been lower than average in markets like Santa Clara County, California, which is home to the city of Los Altos, where only 26% of homes were sold for cash in May 2024.
+In Los Angeles, cash sales made up just 22.7%, while in San Jose, they accounted for only 18.2%.

 The pandemic spurred some unusual migration patterns, skewing cash sales higher in areas with more affordable housing as workers concentrated in particular cities suddenly spread out.
 But luxury homes in expensive areas may still easily sell for cash given the wealth-levels of the buyers who can afford them.

-A recent report by Yahoo!
-Finance notes that the top five states that “rich millennials” are moving to are California, New York, Texas, Colorado, and Florida.
-Since millennials make up today’s largest pool of home buyers, at 38%, luxury homes in places like Silicon Valley, New York City, Miami, and Austin may appeal to this demographic.
+Realtor.com reports top five states that “rich millennials” are moving to include Florida, Texas, Colorado, North Carolina, and Washington.
+Since millennials make up today’s largest pool of home buyers, at 38%, luxury homes in places like Palm Beach, Dallas, Denver, Raleigh, and Medina may appeal to this demographic.

-The prevalence of familial and stock market wealth may also impact how likely buyers are to pay cash in a given market.
-According to recent data by NAR, 23% of first-time buyers reported that they used a gift or loan from family or friends to fund their down payment.
-Another 11% relied on the sale of bonds or stock to pay for a house.
+The prevalence of familial wealth may also impact how likely buyers are to pay cash in a given market.
+According to recent data by NAR, 25% of first-time buyers reported using a gift or loan from family or friends to fund their down payment.

-Even with an increase in cash being paid for houses, 80% of individual buyers still required financing in 2023 and did not outright pay all cash.
+Even with an increase in cash payments for houses, 74% of individual buyers still relied on financing and did not outright pay all cash.
 On the other hand, investors, which include house flippers, buy-and-hold investors, and iBuyers, almost always pay cash.
 It’s business rather than pleasure for these cash buyers.

 House flippers